NyanMaw/NTU-SC1015-Project-SkincareRecommendation/README.md

 ## Models Used

-Inspired by Natural Language Processing models:
+Inspired by Natural Language Processing (NLP) models:
 1. Lexical Analysis (a.k.a.
 Tokenisation)
 2. UMAP - Uniform Manifold Approximation and Projection
 3. Comparison of different cases using Euclidean distance